Cray-HPE/docs-csm/upgrade/README.md

 ## CSM major/minor version upgrade

-Follow one of these procedures when upgrading from CSM 1.6 to CSM 1.7 (regardless of patch version).
+Follow one of these procedures when upgrading from CSM 1.6 to CSM 1.7.0 or CSM 1.7.1 .
-(Additionally, in the unusual situation of upgrading from a pre-release version of CSM 1.7.0, then one of these procedure should be followed.)

-There is no need to upgrade from CSM 1.6 to CSM 1.7.0, and then separately upgrade from CSM 1.7.0 to the latest patch release.
-The procedures in this section can be used to upgrade from CSM 1.6 directly to the latest patch release of CSM 1.7.
+There is no need to upgrade from CSM 1.6 to CSM 1.7.0, and then separately upgrade from CSM 1.7.0 to the CSM 1.7.1 release.
+The procedures in this section can be used to upgrade from CSM 1.6 directly to the CSM 1.7.1

 ### Option 1: Upgrade CSM with additional HPE Cray EX software products